-The upstream protection of winter-run requires a focus on the egg to fry stage, and Shasta Division operations which focus on water cold and oxygenated enough that there is optimal temperature dependent survival over the most downstream winter-run redd for the duration of the egg incubation to emergence of the last winter-run redd.
-From the past few years, it is clear that there will be sequences of consecutive years when the Shasta Division will not be able to restore or maintain listed species performance, but also many years that meet the optimal biological outcome.
-Restoring and maintaining the winter-run Chinook salmon population will require examining additional habitat attributes that may affect non-temperature related mortality to achieve the highest biological objectives.
+The upstream protection of winter-run requires a focus on the egg to fry stage, and Shasta Division operations which focus on water cold and oxygenated enough that there is negligible temperature dependent mortality over the most downstream winter-run redd for the duration of the egg incubation to emergence of the last winter-run redd.
+From the past few years, it is clear that there will be years when the Shasta Division will not be able to protect listed species performance, but also years that exceed a desired biological outcome.
+Restoring and maintaining the winter-run Chinook salmon population will require examining additional habitat attributes that may affect non-temperature related mortality to achieve even greater biological objectives.
 Depending on how climate influences Shasta Division operations, decisions regarding hatcheries, harvest, exports, and habitat can be better structured by reducing uncertainties surrounding ESA-listed species, Shasta Division, and temperature processes.